yosi-dediashvili/SubiT/design/input_processing.md

 #### SeriesTitle

 Adds episode numbering to the title, and the episode name.
 The episode name has the same normalization mechanism as the Title's name.
+In this title, the `imdb_id` value specifies the id of the **Series**, and another value, `episode_imdb_id` specifies the **Episode** id.

 ##### Comparing Series titles

 When two series titles are compared, the check will return ```True``` in any of the following cases:

-    In any case, the Title's equality check should return True.
+* **In any case, the Title's equality check should return True**
+* The episode id is identical and is not empty.
 * The season and episode number matches, and are not equal to zero.
 * The season and episode number equal to zero, and the episode's normalized names share at least one name.

 * * *